 “Sequence the tasks to logically reflect reality.
 What tasks must be completed before others can begin?
 What tasks must wait for another task to complete?
 What tasks must start at the same time, or finish at the same time?
 When a resource is fully allocated to the tasks, reflect the fact that a resource can only work on one thing at a time by sequencing accordingly.”

-Whether you use a tool or draw it by hand, remember the following:
+Whether you use project management software or draw it by hand, remember the following:

-- The diagramming symbols you use should be universally comprehensible and consistent.
+- The symbols you use should be universally comprehensible and consistent.

-- In case you use some other symbols, make sure to define them properly in a diagram legend.
+- If you use some other symbols, make sure to define them properly in a diagram legend.

 - Use straight arrows and try not to overlap them.

-- Don’t overpopulate your AOA diagrams with dummy activities.
+- Don’t overpopulate your ADM diagrams with dummy activities.

 - Keep it simple — the diagram should be easy to understand at a glance.

-Based on the example above, here’s what the AOA diagram looks like:
+Based on the example above, here’s what the ADM diagram looks like:

-Since this type of diagram is not used so much these days, you’re more likely to make an AON diagram for your projects, especially if you want to find the project’s critical path.
+This type of diagram is not used so much these days, so you’re more likely to make a PDM diagram for your projects, especially if you want to find the project’s critical path.

-Here’s what the AON diagram for this example looks like:
+Here’s what the PDM diagram for this example looks like:

-Notice the nodes in this diagram and how they’re split into 7 panels.
-Since AON diagrams are used in the critical path method, you can fill in the blanks with other activity values, such as:
+You can see the nodes in this diagram are split into 7 panels.
+Since PDM diagrams are used in the critical path method, you can fill in the blanks with other activity values, such as:

 - Early start and finish times,